cincuranet/blog/_posts/2011-03-31-232299-my-pain-when-migrating-to-php-5-3-from-php-5-2-related-to-firebird-and-mysql.md

 ---
+title: |
-title: "My pain when migrating to PHP 5.3 from PHP 5.2 (related to Firebird and MySQL)"
+  My pain when migrating to PHP 5.3 from PHP 5.2 (related to Firebird and MySQL)
 date: 2011-03-31T05:02:51Z
 tags:
   - Firebird